GoogleCloudPlatform/gifinator/README.md

 First create a Kubernetes cluster and make sure `kubectl` is installed and configured to talk to it.

+To deploy the three services, and Redis, to the cluster for the first time, run:
 ```bash
 kubectl create -f k8s
 ```